Saritamer: Assessment

 There was no International Classification of European two-year-olds in 1973: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the Irish Free Handicap, Saritamer was rated the third-best two-year-old colt of the season, eleven pounds behind Apalachee and six behind the Dewhurst Stakes winner Cellini.
 The independent Timeform organisation were less impressed, giving him a rating of 115, twenty-two pounds behind Apalachee and ten behind Cellini.
 In their annual Racehorses of 1973, Timeform described him as a horse who stayed a mile and "should do well in second-class company".
 In 1974, Saritamer was given a rating of 130 by Timeform, who named him their best sprinter of the year, one pound ahead of New Model.
 In their annual Racehorses of 1974, they described him as "genuine and consistent" but pointed out that the sprinting division was a rather weak one.
 In the British handicap for three-year-olds he was rated the firth best colt of 1974 behind Take A Reef, Bustino, Nonoalco and Snow Knight.

 Stud record

 In December 1974, a half-share in Saritamer was sold for £150,000 to an Arabian syndicate.
 He began his career as a breeding stallion at the Wyld Court Stud in Berkshire at a fee of £1,500.
-For the most part, Saritamer's stud record was extremely disappointing; Timeform described his record as "abysmal"' while the Racing Post called him a "poisoner of pedigrees".
+For the most part, Saritamer's stud record was disappointing; Timeform described it as "abysmal"' while the Racing Post called him a "poisoner of pedigrees".
 He did, however, sire one outstanding performer in Time Charter, a mare whose wins included The Oaks, Sun Chariot Stakes, Champion Stakes, King George VI and Queen Elizabeth Stakes, Prix Foy and Coronation Cup.
 In 1981 he was sent to stand in Saudi Arabia.